redwoodjs/rw-shad/packages/setup/README.md

 yarn dlx setup-rw-shad
 ```

-Run the command above inside your Redwood project and it'll setup [rw-shad](https://github.com/Tobbe/rw-shad) for you.
+Run the command above inside your Redwood project and it'll setup [rw-shad](https://github.com/Tobbe/rw-shad/packages/add) for you.
-You'll get a tailor-made setup of [shadcn/ui](https://ui.shadcn.com) for Redwood, with a RW specific cli to generate components.
+You'll get a tailor-made setup of [shadcn/ui](https://ui.shadcn.com) for Redwood, with a Redwood specific cli to generate components.

 Usage
 -----